yoikitsune/ng-webworker-helper/README.md

 ```
 export class WorkerNameService extends WorkerNameWorker {}
 ```
+you also need to copy workerService.ts to src in your angular projectPath

 and all the public methods inside the web worker are available in angular through the service.